czyuan/LTM/README.md

 First, Clone the repo: `git clone https://github.com/czyuan/LTM.git`.

-Then, change the current working directory: `cd LTM`.

-Last, 2 quick start options are available:
+Then, 2 quick start options are available:

 1. Import the directory into Eclipse (__recommended__).